Anna Hotchkis: Return to Scotland

-In July 1937 the Japanese Army, which had occupied the northern Chinese province of Manchuria since 1932, invaded the rest of China, taking Peking in August.
+In July 1937 the Japanese Army, which had occupied the northern Chinese province of Manchuria since 1932,invaded the rest of China, taking Peking in August.
 Hotchkis reluctantly decided to leave China, returning by ship via Japan, then Hong Kong, Sri Lanka, India and Iraq to Greece.
-Another ship took her via Constantinople to Venice, where she caught a night train to Paris, and then back to London, where she arrived in April 1938, some five months after leaving Peking..
+Another ship took her via Constantinople to Venice, where she caught a night train to Paris, and then back to London, where she arrived in April 1938, some five months after leaving Peking.

-Hotchkis settled back in her studio in Kirkcudbright in Scotland.
+Hotchkis settled back in her studio in Kirkcudbright, Scotland.
 In 1940 she visited friends in Paris, where she caught one of the last boats from France to England during the German invasion.
 Back in Scotland during the war, she worked as a supervisor in a cordite factory in Dalbeattie for ten months, before retiring due to ill health and return to Kirkcudbright to paint.
 After the war she travelled extensively in Europe and North America, and made two trips to Hong Kong where Henri Vetch had re-established his publishing business.
-Her and Mullikin’s second book, The Nine Sacred Mountains of China, was finally published there in December 1973, 37 years after the pilgrimage it documented.
+Her and Mullikin's second book, The Nine Sacred Mountains of China, was finally published there in December 1973, 37 years after the pilgrimage it documented.

 Active and exhibiting almost until the end of her life, Hotchkis died peacefully in Kirkcudbright in 1985, in her 100th year.
 She never married or had children.